-Strategy guidelines Of itself, the GE matrix does not purport to establish detailed strategies for each SBU.
+Of itself, the GE matrix does not purport to establish detailed strategies for each SBU.
 This is a task for company management and will require consideration of many factors.
-However, according to an SBU's position in the matrix we can distinguish between three broad strategic guidelines.
-These are indicated in Figure 15.7.
+However, according to an SBU's position in the matrix we can distinguish between three broad strategy guidelines.
+These are indicated in Figure 16.8.